dsnkostic/discmaster-example/roadmap.md

   * [x] Use [Liquibase](https://www.liquibase.org/) to play with the database migrations
   * [x] Switch UUID generation and add unique short name that is used as url path.
   * [ ] Add tags (genre and artistic feel should be here), pictures and recommendations.
+    * [ ] Tags are used as arbitrary information about the games.
+It consists of key/value pairs, which can be repeatable.
+    * [ ] Images should be stored on the service, but in db, it should contain only data and location
+    * [ ] Recommendations should contain title, text, from which user and date of creation
-  * [ ] Frontend should be AngularJS and should be as simple as possible
+  * [ ] Frontend should be VueJS and should be as simple as possible
   * [ ] Use test containers for testing
   * [ ] Backend should be in the spring boot with the JPA (Hibernate in the back).
 For the interface, use JSON REST API.